 From understanding expenses to starting a limited company, our downloadable business guides can help you.

-Firstly, let’s tackle some of the legalese.
 As the term suggests, when operating as a sole trader you’re running your business as an individual.
-Bear in mind that sole traders aren’t legally required to work alone though – they can take on staff – this merely means that there’s no legal distinction between the owner and the business.
+Being a sole trader merely means that there’s no legal distinction between the owner and the business.

 Many freelancers begin as sole traders, due to the relative ease of setting-up and the comparatively small administrative burden involved.